Call-for-Code-for-Racial-Justice/FairChange/mobile/README.md

 <img width="257" alt="image" src="https://user-images.githubusercontent.com/22552553/91534151-f2c18380-e908-11ea-98b4-e3e7ceb609cd.png">
 </p>

-You can now run the application using an emulator or by installing the Expo app on your mobile device and simply scanning the QR code.
+You can now run the application using an iOS emulator or by installing the Expo app on your mobile device and simply scanning the QR code.

 ### Test your deployment